Seamless BS/MS Track

 - Spring of third year and Fall and Spring of fourth year

 - Seamless BS/MS students are allowed to reserve 12 credits towards the M.S. degree.
 To reserve the credits, submit the Petition to Reserve Credits form to your advisor.
+The credits may be reserved at the start of the semester, or in the semester before the class is offered.
+If the registration is successful, the graduate school enrolls the student in the course, which can be verified on DegreeWorks.

 - Permissible courses are: